Hawkbat/OuterWildsRPG/pages/concepts.md

 ## Drops

-Drops are items that can be picked up and stored in the player's inventory, and also function as equipment or consumable items.
+Drops are items that can be picked up and stored in the player's ship inventory, and also function as equipment or consumable items.
 They are called "drops" by this mod to distinguish them from the objects that you can pick up in the vanilla game, such as the Nomai scrolls or projection stones.

-Consumable drops have an instantaneous effect on the player when used from the inventory menu, and can also provide passive buffs for a certain duration of time afterwards.
+Consumable drops have an instantaneous effect on the player when used from the ship inventory menu, and can also provide passive buffs for a certain duration of time afterwards.